-The 1, 1- diphenyl-2-picrylhydrazyl (DPPH) free radical scavenging activity was evaluated with the help of the method used by Fresin [18]. using modified procedure.
+The 1, 1- diphenyl-2-picrylhydrazyl (DPPH) free radical scavenging activity was evaluated according to the method used by Fresin [18] with modified procedure.
 Test samples were prepared by dissolving 5 mg of dry extracts in 5 ml of methanol.
 The assay mixture contained extract (0.5 ml) and DPPH (1.0 ml) which were mixed well and incubated in the dark for 30 minutes.
 The blank was prepared and made to contain methanol (0.5 ml) and DPPH (1.0 ml).
 The absorbance was measured at 517 nm on a visible spectrophotometer.
 All experiments were performed in triplicate.
-DPPH radical activity was calculated by the
+DPPH radical activity was calculated by the following equation.

-128 following equation.

-% $I = \{(A_o - A_1)/A_o\} X 100$ 129
+129 Percentage Inhibition = $\{(A_0 - A_1)/A_0\} \times 100$

-Where, $A_0$ is the absorbance of the control, and $A_1$ is the absorbance of the extract/standard.
-130 calculated.
-132

-131 In addition, % inhibitions were plotted against concentration and from the graph IC50 was
+- Where, A_0 is the absorbance of the control, and A_1 is the absorbance of the extract/standard. - 131 In addition, % inhibitions were plotted against concentration and from the graph IC50 was - 132 calculated.